Increase debug logging for anti-malware in protected Linux instances

 You can increase or decrease verbosity of the anti-malware (AM) debug logging used to diagnose any issue related to AM when running on a Linux operating system.

 Anti-malware debug logs are automatically included when you create a diagnostic package for technical support.

-For information on creating a diagnostic package, see Create a diagnostic package and logs.
+For information on creating a diagnostic package, see Create a diagnostic package.

 To increase the anti-malware debug log level, enter the following command in a shell on the Linux instance as a superuser:

 This command will increase the level one unit.
 By default the level is 6 and the maximum is 8.